onflow/docs/docs/guides/flow-app-quickstart.md

   )
 }

 ```

 Now we're ready to start talking to Flow!
 <Callout type="warning">
-The web app will run but there are no contracts deployed to local emulator.
-This is a step in `Querying the Blockchain` section.
+The web app will run, but there are no contracts deployed to local emulator.
+This is a step in [Query the Blockchain](#query-the-blockchain) section.
 </Callout>

-## Authenticating a User
+## Authenticate a User

 ![User Login](./user-login-hello-world.gif)

-Note: in above code `useCurrentUser` is used to determine if there is a user logged in.
+Note: in the code above `useCurrentUser` is used to determine if there is a logged in user.

 There are two methods to allow the user to login. `fcl.logIn()` or `fcl.authenticate()` [More Information on, authenticate](../tools/clients/fcl-js/api#authenticate)

 In `components/Navbar.tsx` a button wires up the authentication method `fcl.authenticate()`.
 It is used to bring up the list of supported wallets.
 See below

-Once authenticated, FCL has a hook  `const user = useCurrentUser()` to get the user data, when user is signed in `loggedIn` is true.
+Once authenticated, FCL uses a hook `const user = useCurrentUser()` to get the user data, when user is signed in `user.loggedIn` flag is `true`.
 For more information on the `currentUser`, read more [here](../tools/clients/fcl-js/api.md#current-user).

 ```jsx
 import Head from 'next/head'